MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 Those properties display when viewing all metrics in the Exposure insights section.
 V

 Viewing all metrics from the metrics page adds:

 - **14 day trend** shows the metric value changes over the past 14 days as a percentage and graph.
 - **State** such as:
   - **Needs attention** or requires mitigation.
-  - **Risk accepted** by an admin to indicate that the risk was mitigated in a non-measurable way that doesn't affect the initiative score.
+  - **Risk accepted** by an admin to indicate that the risk was mitigated in a nonmeasurable way that doesn't affect the initiative score.
   - **Target met** or the exposure was mitigated.
-- **Total** number of items
+- **Total** number of items.
 - **Last Updated**

 ### Unavailable metrics